📈

 Free interest rate calculator.
 Find the exact annual interest rate from loan payments, calculate simple interest earned, or convert nominal to effective annual rate.

-What is a Interest Rate — Find the True Interest Rate?
+What is a Interest Rate?

 Interest rates are the cost of borrowing money or the reward for saving it, expressed as a percentage of the principal per year.
 Understanding the difference between nominal and effective rates is essential for making informed financial decisions.
 Nominal rate (stated rate): The advertised annual rate without accounting for compounding frequency.
 A 12% nominal rate compounded monthly does not mean you earn exactly 12% — you earn slightly more.
 Effective Annual Rate (EAR or APR): The true annual rate accounting for compounding.
 A 12% nominal rate compounded monthly gives an EAR of 12.68%.
 This is the number that enables fair comparison between loans and investments with different compounding frequencies.
 Real interest rate: Nominal rate minus inflation rate.
 If your savings account pays 12% nominal and inflation is 8%, your real purchasing power grows by only ~4%.
 Always think in real rates when evaluating long-term savings.
 APR (Annual Percentage Rate): In UK consumer credit, APR includes fees and compounding, giving a standardised comparison rate.
 Always compare loans using APR, never just the monthly rate.
+Compound interest is the mechanism by which interest earns further interest — every period, the interest is added to the principal, and the next period's interest is calculated on the enlarged balance.
+The more frequently interest compounds (daily > monthly > quarterly > annually), the higher the effective annual rate relative to the stated nominal rate.
+Over long time horizons this difference is substantial: £10,000 invested at 10% compounded monthly for 20 years grows to £74,002, versus £67,275 with annual compounding — a £6,727 difference from compounding frequency alone.

 How to Use This Calculator